sandersn/ot-misc/README.md

 - hydrogen.py - import and run all the learning algorithms on test data
 - ot_learning/ - The test data
+- ot.py - building blocks for RCD and T-orders
 - faith.py - faithfulness constraints
 - mark.py - markedness constraints
 - unifeat.py - map IPA to feature structure